Simulator#

 - inputsnp.array() or list of np.array()

-The array shape should be [N + input_shape] where N is the number of frames to run.
-If there are multiple inputs to the DFP (e.g. multi-model) then a list of (appropriately shaped) numpy arrays.
+The array shape should be model’s input_shape.
+If there are multiple inputs to the DFP (e.g. multi-model) then a list of (appropriately shaped) numpy arrays should be provided in the same order as indicated by argument model_idx

 - Returns: